 If you live in the Northeast, there’s no question you need to be able to rely on your heating system fully throughout each winter and then some.
-Clean Burn used-oil heating systems are crafted to perform safely and efficiently in the coldest of weather.
+Clean Burn waste-oil heating systems are crafted to perform safely and efficiently in the coldest of weather.

-Efficient Used-Oil Heating Equipment for Greater Savings
+Efficient Waste-Oil Heating Equipment for Greater Savings

 When comparing apples to apples, you will find a striking difference with a Clean Burn system, especially when it comes to its low stack temperature.
 The lower the stack temperature, the greater the furnace efficiency, which is shown by the image below.